This site, demurely called the 'Love House' on signboards, is eagerly anticipated by visitors, but its rather dishevelled state makes...

 Terraced Houses information

-In dwelling 2, keep an eye out for wall graffiti: these hand-scrawled images include everything from pictures of gladiators and animals to names and love poems.
-Dwelling 6 once contained a huge marble hall, which has been partly restored, as well as remarkable hot and cold baths, dating from the 3rd century AD.
+In dwelling 2, keep an eye out for handwritten wall graffiti including everything from pictures of gladiators and animals to love poems and shopping lists.
+Dwelling 3 has depictions of the Nine Muses, Sappho and Apollo and, in the spacious inner courtyard, renowned philosophers of the period.
+Dwelling 6 contains a huge 185-sq-metre marble hall as well as remarkable hot and cold baths, dating from the 3rd century AD.

 The whole residential area was originally a graveyard – the Romans built the terraces for their homes over this and other Hellenistic structures.